Need help with the MIT supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 - What career(s) are you thinking of pursuing?

-- Based on this info, what major might be a good fit for you?
-(Or, if you already know your major, what are you planning to study?)
+- Based on this, what major might be a good fit for you?
+Or, if you already know your major, what are you planning to study?

 - What department or program at MIT will help you pursue your interests and reach your goals?

 Even if you don’t have a concrete answer to all of these questions, try to choose one or two major areas of interest to focus on for this essay.
-After all, you only have 100 words.
+While the official MIT admissions website didn’t list a word count, keep it short, as the other essays are all limited to 250 words.

 Before you can write your essay, you’ll need to do some research.
 Beyond just basics about MIT’s departments, explore: